taearls/space_clones/README.md

 -- Allow player to upgrade shields/weapons.

--- Allow player to gain extra lives at certain score intervals.

 -- Allow player to customize the color of their ship.

 -- Allow player to name their character.

--- Display a sprite out of the game field that represents the character's avatar as they're playing.

--- Introduce a prologue to set up a context for the game.
-Star Wars opening credit style text.

 -- Add a game demo if player leaves start menu open after a set interval of time.